 What can you do to start this process of scaring the scariness out of vaccines?
 I have some ideas.

 - First, and foremost, never assume it’s too early to start talking.
-My daughter is only one, but I have been talking to her about getting vaccines from the very first shot (yep, on day one).
-I know she doesn’t understand everything that I’m saying, but one day she will, and you never know which day that day will be.
-And in my experience, the talking calms us both long before we walk into the doctor’s office and long after we leave.
+I have been talking to my daughter about getting vaccines from the very first shot (yep, on day one).
+I know she didn’t understand, but I knew one day she would, and you never know which day that day will be.
+In my experience, the talking calms us both long before we walk into the doctor’s office and long after we leave.

 - Soon your children will be old enough to understand basic concepts, so give them those concepts.
 Be honest.
 For example, you may want to say: “yes, shots hurt a little bit.
 But, they won’t hurt for very long after.
 And people used to get very sick and sometimes die from horrible diseases, but now we have vaccines to keep us from getting all of the horrible diseases.
 You’re so smart to get your vaccines and stay healthy!”

-- Reward your children because getting vaccines is hard.
-It’s never wrong to praise their bravery and take them to do something they love.
-Maybe spend some time at the park, followed up by a bowl of ice cream and an: “Aren’t you so happy that you got your vaccines so now you won’t get very sick with the flu?
-A virus that can make you throw up and an even put you in the hospital.
+- Kind words following the appointment will help set up for the next appointment.
+You could say something like, “Aren’t you so happy that you got your vaccines so now you won’t get very sick with the flu?
+A virus that can make you throw up and even put you in the hospital.
 Yuck!
 You’re so smart to get that vaccine!”

 - Teaching tools, such as this cute new coloring book by Keys To a Healthy Home may be great ways to start the conversation with your little ones.
 The coloring book can be found at Amazon.com here.

-- And as always, keep the conversation going.
+- Lastly, keep the conversation going.
 Answer all of your little ones’ questions, and if you don’t know the answers, be honest.
 Say: “I don’t know the answer to that question, but I am going to find out the answer for you.”